What Is the Difference Between Tax Avoidance and Tax Evasion?

-Tax avoidance is the legitimate minimizing of taxes, using methods included in the tax code.
-Businesses avoid taxes by taking all legitimate deductions and by sheltering income from taxes by setting up employee retirement plans and other means, all legal and under the Internal Revenue Code or state tax codes.
+Tax avoidance is the legitimate minimizing of taxes and maximize after-tax income, using methods included in the tax code.
+Businesses avoid taxes by taking all legitimate deductions and tax credits and by sheltering income from taxes by setting up employee retirement plans and other means, all legal and under the Internal Revenue Code or state tax codes.

 Some Examples of Tax Avoidance Strategies

-- Taking legitimate tax deductions to minimize business expenses and thus lower your business tax bill.
+- Taking legitimate tax deductions to minimize business expenses and lower your business tax bill.

 - Setting up a tax deferral plan such as an IRA, SEP-IRA, or 401(k) plan to delay taxes until a later date.

-- Taking tax credits for spending money for legitimate purposes, like taking a Work Opportunity Tax Credit for hiring workers in your business.
+- Taking tax credits for spending money for legitimate purposes, like taking a tax credit for giving your employees paid family leaves.